JoshhChoong/JoshhChoong/README.md

 ## 😊 About Me!
-I'm a Software Engineering student at the University of Guelph and a full-stack developer with an interest building software applications that combat real world problems.
+I'm a Co-op Computer Science student at the University of Guelph and a full-stack developer with an interest building software applications that combat real world problems.
 If you're ever interested in chatting, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/joshua-choong-36677a209/)!